2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 While Hulu’s metrics are not publicly available, we can analyze industry trends and user behavior to identify the top 10 critical metrics, KPIs, and expected conversion ratios for Hulu TV:

-1. Average Viewing Time per User: Measures how long users engage with Hulu content daily/weekly/monthly.
+1. Average Viewing Time per User: This measures how long users engage with Hulu content daily, weekly, or monthly.
 Aim for an average of 60-90 minutes per day or 2-3 hours per week (industry benchmarks).

 2. Completion Rate: Tracks the percentage of users who finish watching a show or movie.
 High completion rates (above 70%) indicate engaging content and satisfied viewers.